giogresio/Personal-Homelab/README.md

 ```

 ---
-*OVERVIEW files indicate what the folder consists of*
+*The OVERVIEW files indicate what files reside within each folder*